-Ongoing projects conducted by the American Fishermen’s Research Foundation include the Archival Tagging project, a 2002 Lipid Content project, and the AFRF/NMFS Economic Survey.
+PRESENT: Ongoing projects conducted by the American Fishermen’s Research Foundation include the Archival Tagging project, a 2002 Lipid Content project, and the AFRF/NMFS Economic Survey.

 AFRF is always open to suggestions from government agencies, universities, students, and private research groups for new albacore research and public education projects that deal with albacore tuna in the Pacific Ocean region.
-Intereseted parties should contact AFRF for more details and procedures for submitting proposals.
+Interested parties should contact AFRF for more details and procedures for submitting proposals.

-The AFRF proposed a tagging program to realize the objective of understanding North Pacific albacore movements well enough to be able to use them effectively in stock assessment and for development of management guidelines.
+AFRF proposed a tagging program to realize the objective of understanding North Pacific albacore movements well enough to be able to use them effectively in stock assessment and for development of management guidelines.
 In 2001 AFRF contributed $60,000 to a joint AFRF/NMFS feasibility study to evaluate the potential for tagging albacore tuna.
 The trial program was conducted aboard a pole-and-line (bait) boat between September and November off central and southern California.
-This trial study showed that tags can be successfully implanted in albacore tuna, and indicated the feasibility of a cooperative government/industry program for future tagging.
-The success of any tagging program is greatly enhanced when industry is a full partner in the program, and leads to greater diligence in recovering tags.
+This trial study showed that tags can be successfully implanted in albacore tuna, and it indicated the feasibility of a cooperative government/industry program for future tagging.
+The success of any tagging program is greatly enhanced when industry is a full partner in the program, which leads to greater diligence in recovering tags.
 The high cost of archival tags warrants fostering a high interest level among fishermen in the program.

 Recovery rates of conventional dart tags have averaged about 4 percent.
 Recovery rates of archival tags in other tuna species have been as high as 25 percent.
 To achieve adequate recoveries at a projected return rate of 10 percent, it is estimated that a minimum of 500 tags must be released over a 5-year period.